-Hi-Levels customer invited wholesale mezzanine floor suppliers to partner with it to pitch for the warehouse contract.
+Hi-Level’s customer invited wholesale mezzanine floor suppliers to partner with it to pitch for the warehouse contract.
 Because of the nature of the build, they sought a specialist provider that would be able to deliver to the prescribed specifications.
-It considered proposals submitted by Davicon and Hi-Level Mezzanines.
+It considered proposals submitted by Davicon and Hi-Level Mezzanines Ltd.

-The customer selected Hi-Level based in part on its previous experience of working with us as the two have worked on a variety of projects over the past six years.
+The customer selected Hi-Level based in part on its previous experience of working with us as we have worked on a variety of projects over the past six years.
 “We knew from previous experience that Hi-Level could fulfil the task.
-We trade with them very often so we’re very relaxed about that,” said the Sales Director
+We trade with them very often so we’re very relaxed about that,” said the Sales Director.

 Hi-Level undertook the sourcing and manufacturing of materials plus the installation of the floor while their customer were on site project managing.
 There were five development phases to the mezzanine build.
 In addition, Hi-Level also coordinated its activities with the other building contractors.
 “Lighting, sprinklers, other electrical works, smoke detection systems, they were all going on at the same time.
-And a lot of those services ran through the mezzanine floor levels so Hi-Level released areas of the floor to them when they were completed,” explains the customers Sales Director
+And a lot of those services ran through the mezzanine floor levels so Hi-Level released areas of the floor to them when they were completed,” explained the customer’s Sales Director.

 Plus they had regular contact with the Sales and Marketing team back at base.
 “The service offered was most helpful because we had one primary point of contact and our account manager gave us a consistent line of communication.
 We get costings via the office through him and he came to see us to check we were getting what we needed when we needed it,” they explained.